 The unique technical name (and localized name) of the new customer group.
 Can be localized.
 Please see section Localization of Objects in General, Type 1 for details.

-- Customer data model (2)

-Select the desired data model from the drop-down menu.
+• Customer data model (2) Select the desired data model from the drop-down menu.

-- Automatic/Manual/Search Actions (3)
+Automatic/Manual/Search Actions (3)

 On those tabs you can assign customer actions.
-This is explained in detail in section Action

-Framework Customer Actions.
+This is explained in detail in section Action Framework - Customer Actions.

-- CMPhone (4)
+• CMPhone (4)

 This tab will only be displayed if CM/Phone is installed.
 Please see section CM/Phone: CTI with ConSol CM for details.

+• CM/Track user assignment (5)

+Select the assignment mode of the CM/Track user profile.
+Please see section Defining the User Assignment Mode for further information.